Soraa Brings Beautiful and Efficient Lighting to the World's Oldest Public Museum

 This Smart News Release features multimedia.
 View the full release here: http://www.businesswire.com/news/home/20170207005252/en/

-Soraa is honored to now illuminate the show-cases at the Ashmolean Museum in Oxford, England (Photo: Business Wire)
+Soraa is honored to now illuminate the show-cases at the Ashmolean Museum in Oxford, England (Photo: Dan Paton)

 The last few years have seen a dramatic improvement in the efficiency and quality of LED light sources and the Museum decided that the technology had now advanced enough for them to replace their existing halogen powered light generators.
 In 2015, the Museum partnered with Absolute Action to find a solution to their lighting dilemma.